-- D. The student is responsible for the cost of all substance testing. - E. A student who has been dismissed from the Nursing Program or an Allied Health Program one time due to a positive substance test is eligible for consideration to re-enter the program.
-Please see Substance Testing Policy and Procedures for Nursing and Allied Health Programs for information on criteria for consideration to re-enter the program.
-A second dismissal from the Nursing Program or any Allied Health Program due to a positive substance test will result in permanent dismissal from the program with no opportunity for future admission to any MGCCC Nursing or Allied Health Program or health-related continuing education program. - F. In accordance with the MGCCC Nursing and/or Allied Health Program admission requirements, each prospective student must submit the required Health Forms, which include the student's medications, prior to enrollment in the first class. - G. Throughout enrollment in the Nursing Program and/or an Allied Health Program, students must report any additional medications that will alter their cognitive, emotional, or psychomotor functioning to their instructor. - H. Periodic Testing is defined as an annual, semester, or otherwise defined period of time as determined by the administration whereby, upon notification, all or individual Nursing students and/or Allied Health students will go to the designated substance testing site on the scheduled date and time and provide the required hair, urine, blood, and/or saliva specimen.
-Students are required to show two picture I.D.s at the testing site for identification.
-One I.D. must be the student's MGCCC picture ID.
-The second I.D. must be the student's valid driver's license or valid military picture ID. - I. The procedures for probable cause testing will be followed according to the Substance Testing Policy and Procedures for Nursing and Allied Health Programs. - J. Detailed information on these procedures as well as definitions of terms may be found in Substance Testing Policy and Procedures for Nursing and Allied Health Programs and/or in the respective program's handbook.
+- F. The student is responsible for the cost of all substance testing. - G. A student who has been dismissed from the School of Nursing and Health Professions due to a positive substance test may be eligible for consideration to re-enter the program.
+Please see Substance Testing Policy and Procedures located in the School of Nursing and Health Professions Manual for information on criteria for consideration to re-enter the program.
+A second dismissal from the School of Nursing and Health Professions, due to a positive substance test, will result in permanent dismissal. - H. In accordance with the School of Nursing and Health Professions admission requirements, students seeking program entry must submit the required health forms, which include, but are not limited to, a list of current medications and immunization records. - I. Throughout enrollment in the School of Nursing and Health Professions, students must report to their instructor all additional medications prescribed. - J. Periodic testing is defined as a defined period of time students enrolled or seeking enrollment into the School of Nursing and Health Professions will go to a designated substance testing site and provide a specimen (hair, urine, and/or blood).
+Students are required to show two forms of picture identification at the testing site.
+One identification (ID) must be the student's MGCCC picture ID.
+The second identification must be the student's valid driver's license or valid military picture ID. - K. The procedures for probable cause testing will be followed according to the Substance Testing Policy and Procedures. - L. Detailed information on these procedures as well as definitions of terms may be found in Substance Testing Policy and Procedures located in the School of Nursing and Health Professions Manual.